SIMBREX/RDSE/README.md

   String encryptedText = rdseText.encrypt(text, key);
   // When decrypted, the character set must match the set used for encryption!
   String originalText = rdseText.decrypt(encryptedText, key);

+  // This also works with hashes:
+  String textHash = rdseText.hash(encryptedText, key);
 ```

 ## License